zwang-bioinformatics/PICNIC/README.md

 ## PICNIC2-LOCAL

 ### Description
 PICNIC2-LOCAL refines protein tertiary structure one atom at a time.
-It will only run on the CASP15 input models in the `local/casp15_af_models/` directory, as it uses [MASS2](http://dna.cs.miami.edu/MASS2-CASP14/) and [LAW](http://dna.cs.miami.edu/LAW-CASP14/) features, which are already generated for those models.
+It only runs on the CASP15 input models in the `local/casp15_af_models/` directory, as it requires [MASS2](http://dna.cs.miami.edu/MASS2-CASP14/) and [LAW](http://dna.cs.miami.edu/LAW-CASP14/) features, which are already generated for those models.

 ### Usage
 To refine a protein structure using PICNIC2-LOCAL, follow these steps: